 In addition, any modification performed in infrastructure compliant with former set of specifications #1 shall ensure that the previous conditions (2) and (3) are also preserved.

-Networks that implement and operate ETCS lines according to former set #2 and set #3 as in Annex A, Table A2.2 and Table A2.3 of previous versions of this TSI before the entry into force of this TSI, can exceptionally continue to use those specifications for the placing into service for 7 years after publication of this TSI for new projects and for 10 years after entry into force of this TSI for upgraded or renewal projects in the network under the following conditions:
+Networks that implement or operate ETCS lines according to former set #2 or set #3 as in Annex A, Table A2.2 and Table A2.3 of previous versions of this TSI, can exceptionally use any of those specifications for the placing into service for 7 years after 28 September 2023 for new projects and for 10 years after 28 September 2023 for upgraded or renewal projects in the network under the following conditions:

 Infrastructure Manager shall ensure that those lines will include the implementation of all the relevant error correction measures enabling an ETCS On-board compliant with this TSI (including on-board error correction implementation) to provide a normal service.